 This is fantastic as you can immediately see how much impact your video content is having.
 And it’s great for long term analysis too.
 You can go back to videos to see if the content is being watched a month later by looking at the number of views.
 In blogging terms, older blogs can help generate more leads, so content dependent this could also work for videos.

 Similarly to Facebook, the first three seconds are counted as a video view.
 Users can still like the video, but the likes are not immediately visible making it a secondary option, giving you the best of both.

 Remember social media is a channel for your business to interact with its target market.
-That means actually responding to them.
+This means actually responding to them.
 Humans love human interaction.
 Here’s how to make that happen:

-You'll need to decide on what your social media focus is and whether your actions are helping any potential customers move forward in your conversion process.
+When optimising your social media, you'll need to decide on what your focus is and whether your actions are helping any potential customers move forward in your conversion process.
 This will depend on what your main goals for social media are, which may differ across the platforms you are using.
 Instagram, for instance, is a great way to raise awareness.
 Each business is different so take a look at your buyer’s journey and at what stages social media is most effective.